Homemade Chocolate from Cacao Beans + How to Make Cacao Paste at Home

 - Juicy chocolate oatmeal and walnut cake;

-A simple recipe for making the best home-made chocolate using only two ingredients - cacao beans and coconut sugar.
+Learn how to make chocolate from cacao beans.
+This is a simple recipe for the best homemade chocolate using only two ingredients - cacao beans and coconut sugar.
+You can also leave out the sugar and make a pure cacao paste (100% chocolate).

 Ingredients